softwaregravy/tickwork/README.md

 ### :max_threads

-Clockwork runs handlers in threads.
+Tickwork runs handlers in threads.
 If it exceeds `max_threads`, it will warn you (log an error) about missing jobs.